First Aid, Medical Needs, Bloodborne Pathogens, and Universal Precautions

 Medical Readiness

 Construction medical planning must fit the site.
-Likely events include cuts, burns, eye injuries, falls, struck-by injuries, crush injuries, electrical shock, heat illness, cold stress, respiratory exposure, and cardiac emergencies.
-The plan should consider crew size, shift schedule, site access, distance to EMS, language needs, remote work, work at height, confined spaces, and rescue difficulty.
-A first aid kit in a trailer is not enough if the injured worker is six floors up and EMS cannot find the gate.
+Likely events include lacerations, burns, eye injuries, falls, struck-by and crush injuries, electrical shock, heat illness, cold stress, respiratory exposure, and cardiac emergencies.
+OSHA 29 CFR 1926.50 requires that, where a clinic, hospital, or physician is not in near proximity to the worksite, a person trained to render first aid be available, and that adequate first-aid supplies be readily accessible.
+Planning weighs crew size, shift schedule, gate access, EMS distance and response time, language needs, remote work, work at height, confined spaces, and rescue difficulty.
+A first-aid kit in a trailer is useless if the injured worker is six floors up and EMS cannot find the gate.

-Where EMS is not reasonably accessible in time, trained first aid providers may be required.
-Even when EMS is nearby, trained workers can activate response, control bleeding, start CPR or AED use when trained, flush eyes, cool heat illness, and guide responders.
-The EAP should tell workers how to report injuries and who meets EMS.
+Even where EMS is close, trained workers can activate response, control bleeding, begin CPR and AED use, flush eyes, cool a heat-illness patient, and guide responders in.
+The EAP must tell workers how to report injuries and who meets EMS at the entrance.

 Scene safety comes first.
-A responder should not enter an energized area, traffic lane, unstable excavation, confined space, fire area, chemical release, or collapse zone without proper training and controls.
-Creating another victim worsens the emergency.
-The correct first actions are to assess hazards, call for help, control the scene if safe, and provide care within training.
+A responder must not enter an energized area, traffic lane, unstable excavation, confined space, fire area, chemical release, or collapse zone without proper training and controls — doing so creates a second casualty.
+The correct first actions are: assess hazards, call for help, control or isolate the scene if it can be done safely, then provide care within one's training.

-EMS should be activated for serious bleeding, loss of consciousness, chest pain, breathing difficulty, suspected stroke, severe burns, electrical shock, suspected spinal injury, major fracture, heat stroke signs, chemical exposure, amputation, crushing injury, or any condition beyond first aid.
+Activate EMS for serious bleeding, loss of consciousness, chest pain, breathing difficulty, suspected stroke, severe burns, electrical shock, suspected spinal injury, major fracture, heat-stroke signs, significant chemical exposure, amputation, crushing injury, or any condition beyond first aid.

 NeedControlCHST check